DelphianCalamity/delphiancalamity.github.io/_news/announcement_1.md

 inline: true
 ---

-I won the Bodossakis Scholarship.
+I won the Onassis and Bodossakis Scholarships.